knbknb/R_utils/README.md

 >
 >R's package system is rather hard to use.
 >
 >A lightweight alternative: to place a file's functions inside an environment (what every other language calls a "namespace") and attach it.
-For example, I made a 'util' group of functions like so:
+For example, I made an `'util'` group of functions like so:

        util = new.env()